4GeeksAcademy/master-javascript-programming-exercises/exercises/024-isEvenLength/README.md

 ## 📝 Instructions:

 1. Write a function called `isEvenLength`.
-Given a word, `isEvenLength` returns whether the length of the word is even.
+Given a word, `isEvenLength` returns `true` if the length of the given word is even, otherwise it returns `false`.

 ## Example: